square/lgtm/README.md

 # LGTM

 LGTM is a simple JavaScript library for validating objects and collecting error messages.
+It leaves the display, behavior, and error messages in your hands, focusing on letting you describe your validations cleanly and concisely for whatever environment you're using.

 ## Example